fintechsandpit/wise-api-rates/README.md

-# wise-api-rates
+# Wise API using Fintech Sandpit

-> Get rates for Wise API
+> Get rates for Wise API using the Fintech Sandpit API

 ## Build Setup